Few men throughout sporting history have fully earned the nickname "The Terminator."

 Donald has earned his "Terminator" nickname and set the bar for its use even higher.
 (He also goes by "Cheat Code.")
 He has been a gridiron wrecking ball in the National Football League since 2014.
 As the reigning NFL Defensive Player of the Year, he is terminating opposing offenses with extreme prejudice.

 The Calabasas couple met in Los Angeles, where Donald has spent much of his NFL career.
-With an unannounced wedding date pending, Donald is making moves to be a Los Angeles Ram for years to come.
+Now that he's a married family man, he's making moves to be a Los Angeles Ram for years to come.

 Apologies to Jaelynn Blakey, who is not the woman depicted above.
-Erica Sherman is the woman in the video (more on her in a moment), but the video focuses on Blakey’s children.
+Erica Sherman is the woman above.

 Jaelynn Blakey is Aaron Donald's former longtime girlfriend.
 She gave birth to Donald's first child Jaeda Donald in 2013 and his second child Aaron Donald Jr. in 2016.